javierivanov/ObsSM/README.md

 # ObsSM 0.3 version
 ALMA Log's State Machine Parser
-##Notice
-This is a new version, it has not been finished yet.

-#Transition Discovery
+#Discovery: Transitions

 This is a new application to discover transitions into the log to generate a SCXML model.

 ##Usage:
 ```
-python3 Discovery/src/main.py [states.json file] [Log training file]
+python2 Discovery/src/main.py -v [states.json file]
 ```
-It generates a xml file, so you can save it with:
+It generates a xml document, so you can save it using:
 ```
-python3 Discovery/src/main.py models/states.json [Log training file] > models/model.xml
+python2 Discovery/src/main.py -scxml [states.json file] > [model file]
 ```

-#Compiling Process
+#ObsSM: Interpreter

+##Compiling process

+The interpreter is designed to work on java version >= 1.7

 * Download sources https://github.com/javierivanov/ObsSM/archive/obssm-0.3.zip
 * Unzip files